npmcdn-to-unpkg-bot/ATLAS/README.md

 Hello everybody!

-ATLAS is a web app self made by Hwa Chong people: Won Ying Keat & Ding Radar.
+ATLAS is a web app self made by Hwa Chong people: Won Ying Keat

 We wish to help HCEEC for free to help create a better website for ATLAS to replace the shit-y old one.